 DOLLY PARTON’S IMAGINATION LIBRARY IS NOW AVAILABLE IN RAVENSWOOD.

 Dolly Parton's Imagination Library (DPIL) is a special program that helps kids to build a love of reading from a young age.
-Rosie’s Reading is excited to bring this program to Tasmania, working with United Way Australia.
+Rosie’s Reading is excited to bring the Australian edition of Dolly’s Imagination Library to Tasmania.

 “You can never get enough books into the hands of children.”